SEND Information Report 2024

 Arrangements for handling complaints from parents of children with SEND about the provision made at school

-• Concerns relating to the provision for SEND should be raised with the SENDco/Assistant SENDco.
+• Concerns relating to the provision for SEND should be raised with the SENDco/Deputy SENDco.

 For further information on the new SEND Code of Practice 2015 go to: